Framework

 • The client-side server function is replaced with a proxy function that sends a request to the server to execute the function that was extracted

-• On the server, the server function is no extracted and is executed as-is
+• On the server, the server function is not extracted, and is executed as-is

 • After extraction occurs, each bundle applies a dead-code elimination process to remove any unused code from each bundle.